-For this exhibition, the Renaissance Society presents the work of two artists, Astrid Klein and B. Ingrid Olson.
+For the final exhibition this season, the Renaissance Society presents the work of two artists, Astrid Klein and B. Ingrid Olson.

 Side by side, works by Klein and Olson offer an opportunity to explore the affinities and differences in the artists’ respective approaches to sculpture, collage and photographic imagery.
 Their practices share a tendency to manipulate or call attention to space, as if testing out ways of being in the world.
 As space itself—whether physical or psychological—becomes subject matter, they also draw into focus dynamics of representation, social structures and negotiations of gender.